eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/docs/demo-30-run-cfn-wordpress-gui.md

 1. Login to the AWS Console as the AWS Account Demo User

-    Using your browser, open the appropriate [AWS Console](https://console.hp-aw2-1.hpcloudsvc.com), and login with the parameters referenced above as $AWS_ACCOUNT and $AWS_USER.
+    Using your browser, open the appropriate [AWS Console](https://140601064733.signin.aws.amazon.com/console), and login with the parameters referenced above as $AWS_USER.
 The password will need to be obtained separately from the AWS Account Administrator.

     Arrange this window or tab to the LEFT of your screen.